A Background to Investonline

 At Investonline, we have a team of nine.

-- Nick Brummer is the director and co‐founder of Investonline.
+- Nick Brummer is a director and co‐founder of Investonline.

 Nick is a chartered accountant and has been an investment analyst since 1995.
 He was a director at Deutsche Bank and Citi Group.
 During this time, he was rated in the top‐two in the annual Financial Mail Analyst rankings in most industrial equity sectors.
 As a stock market specialist, he has gained invaluable insight into the processes and psyche of the leading fund managers in South Africa.

-- Stuart Dyer is the Head Client Portfolio Manager.
+- Stuart Dyer is a director and the Head Client Portfolio Manager.

 Stuart is a Certified Financial Planner and will oversee your financial planning process, which will include structuring your investments to be as tax and estate duty efficient as possible.

-- Geran Steyn, Jannie Smit, Garen Niemand, Pinky Dlamini and Dirk Smuts are the Client Portfolio Managers.
+- Geran Steyn, Jannie Smit, Dirk Smuts, Sam Bailey, Nkululeko Radebe and Busisiwe Dyonase are the Client Portfolio Managers.

 The team of Client Portfolio Managers provide financial planning services and assist clients with the management of their investment portfolios.